School of Social Welfare Governance

 A. Program Committees

-Every faculty member (i.e., tenured and tenure track faculty, and non-tenured faculty appointment, including Professors of the Practice) with appointments of .5 FTE or more and classroom responsibilities will be expected to serve on at least one program committee.
-Adjunct instructors are not expected to participate in program committees on an ongoing basis but can be invited by the Program Director to participate in specific discussions as needed.
+Every faculty member with appointments of .5 FTE or more and classroom responsibilities will be expected to serve on at least one program committee.
+Adjunct instructors are not expected to participate in program committees on an ongoing basis but can be invited by a Program Director to participate in a particular committee for specific discussions as needed.

-Each program committee is responsible for the planning, development, and evaluation of their respective curriculum and educational policies, including policies and standards for academic performance and student advancement within the program.
+Each program committee listed below (BSW, MSW, DSW, and PhD) is responsible for the planning, development, and evaluation of their respective curriculum and educational policies, including policies and standards for academic performance and student advancement within the program.
 When changes in the curriculum and/or the policies are proposed by a program committee, the Associate Dean for Academic Programs will consult with the program committee chairs to discuss implications of the proposed change for all programs and the total school.
 Then, such changes require a vote of the School Governing Body.

-The BSW, MSW, and PhD programs will establish admission guidelines in consultation with the Associate Dean for Academic Programs.
-Program committees make recommendations to the faculty as a whole regarding policies and standards for admissions in each program area.
+The MSW, DSW, and PhD programs will establish admission guidelines in consultation with the Associate Dean for Academic Programs.
+These program committees make recommendations to the faculty as a whole regarding policies and standards for admissions in each program area.
 Program Committees establish procedures to assess and make recommendations regarding each applicant’s admission to the program.
 Each faculty member is expected to review admissions files as assigned.

 BSW Program Committee: